How to Avoid Phone Scams

 Avoiding phone scams can be difficult.
-Scammers trick users so they can get access to your information.
+Thieves trick people to get personal information.
 It is more difficult than ever to detect phone scams by the phone number, either landline or mobile phone.
-Criminals often use VoIP or Internet phone numbers to seem as if they are local.
-The numbers are untraceable.
+Criminals often use VoIP or Internet phone numbers that are untraceable.
 Cell phone users can avoid most scams by using caller ID or an iPhone reverse phone number lookup to check the numbers of unknown callers.
 Unwanted calls can be avoided by using a call blocking app.
 The best way to avoid phone scams is to educate yourself about popular scams.

 Types of Scams